JSAbrahams/mamba/doc/errors.md

     def l <- g(9) handle when
         l: Int     -> println "we know for sure that l is an Int" # l
         err: MyErr -> print err

+In the above case, notice how we match on based on the type of the value the function `g` returned.
+Using this method, we can also handle different types of errors in different ways if we wish.
+If an error type is not covered, either by matching using the `Err` type, or using a default branch, the compiler will raise a type error.

 We may also return if we detect an error.
 In that case, the code after would only be executed if no error occurred: